Horseshoe Meadows Road

 1. Tom Kenney

-I will disagree with your trusted source–Horseshoe Meadows Road is the better ride–better vistas, more switchbacks.
+Horseshoe Meadows Road is a better ride than Whitney Portal Rd.–better vistas, more switchbacks.
 HMR feels like you’re climbing the edge of the world.
 The views are very open until you’re about 100m higher than Whitney Portal, still a ways from the terminus at Horseshoe Meadows.
 The grade is about the same for both rides, both less than Onion Valley Road.
 At the top of the HMR switchbacks is Walt’s Point, a very dramatic glider jump-off.

 You can camp at Tuttle Creek CG (1600m elev) to acclimate, and start directly from the camp.